 Test metrics provide quantitative insights into various aspects of the testing process, helping assess quality, progress, and efficiency.
 They track key performance indicators such as test coverage, defect density, and test execution time.
 These metrics facilitate data-driven decisions, enabling teams to prioritize testing efforts, allocate resources effectively, and identify areas needing improvement.
 By monitoring trends over time, test metrics also support benchmarking and setting realistic quality goals.

-77. How do you ensure test coverage in a complex software system?
+77. What strategies ensure test coverage in a complex software system?

 Ans:

-• I employ techniques like equivalence partitioning and boundary value analysis to maximize coverage without duplicating efforts.
+- Techniques such as equivalence partitioning and boundary value analysis are employed to maximize coverage without duplicating efforts.

 78. Describe the concept of Gorilla Testing.